PyBites-Open-Source/questionnaire-api/CONTRIBUTING.md

 However, in order to give them a name, we are looking for the following contribution types:

 1. Code Enhancements: Did you spot an ugly code?
 Let's make it better.
 2. Ideas: Do you have an idea about a new feature wich we ca add?
 Let's us know about it.
-Don't be shine.
 3. Bugs: Let's try to fix together as many bugs as we can.
-We know for sure that we will have some of them. :*(
+We know for sure that we will have some of them. :(

 ## Set up instructions